 As a first-time visitor, you’ll quickly realize Puerto Rico’s capital city is the LGBTQ Caribbean destination you’ve been searching for.
-Rich in history, breathtakingly beautiful and offering non-stop flights from 49 destinations, it is an ideal quick winter getaway.
+Rich in history, breathtakingly beautiful, and offering non-stop flights from 49 destinations, it is an ideal quick winter getaway.

 San Juan satisfies the desire for a culturally-unique, tropical escape, combined with the ease of never leaving the United States.
 You don’t need a passport, will use U.S. currency, and can easily communicate in English and Spanish.
 It is also exceptionally gay-friendly.

 A weekend trip will tease you with an unforgettable taste of the island and leave you planning your return by the time your flight lands back home.
 San Juan is compact, so you can explore much of the city in a few days.
-Plan to stay in one of the most popular neighborhoods, each with a distinct vibe: Condado, Old San Juan or Santurce.
+Plan to stay in one of the most popular neighborhoods, each with a distinct vibe: Condado, Old San Juan, or Santurce.

 Old San Juan

 No other Caribbean island can compare with the queer nightlife of San Juan.
 Same-sex partners can feel comfortable holding hands and singles can easily mingle with new friends.
 You should know that locals go out late and many bars get busier closer to midnight.
 The best spot for early evening is Tía María Liquor Store in Santurce.
-Expect a mixed but exceptionally-friendly crowd at this neighborhood bar.
+Expect a mixed but exceptionally friendly crowd at this neighborhood bar.
 As day transitions to night, the crowd tends to get gayer.
-You can sing karaoke, play pool or simply enjoy the cheap cocktails.
+You can sing karaoke, play pool, or simply enjoy the cheap cocktails.

 Go-go bars have become increasingly popular in San Juan.
-For some frisky fun in the company of beautiful men head to SX or Temptation, both in Santurce.
-After, dance the night away at Circo, the largest gay club in San Juan.
+For some frisky fun in the company of beautiful men head to SX in Santurce.
+Not done yet?
+Head to Kweens Klub to experience the most popular drag shows and dance the night away!

 The Caribbean’s premier LGBTQ hotspot is part of the United States.
 San Juan is at once foreign and familiar, romantic and practical, historic and modern.
-From your first visit, you’ll fall in love with the history, culture and welcoming spirit of this tropical paradise.
+From your first visit, you’ll fall in love with the history, culture, and welcoming spirit of this tropical paradise.